Subito-it/SBTUITestTunnel/Documentation/Usage.md

 In a kind of unconventional syntax you can prefix the regex with an exclamation mark `!` to specify that the request must not match that specific regex, see the following examples.

+### Body parameter

+The `body` parameter allow to match the request against its HTTP Body.
+As for the `query` parameter, the passed value is used as a regex which is evaluated on the request HTTP Body and the exlamation mark `!` can be used to specify an "inverted match" (i.e. that the HTTP Body should NOT match the provided `body` pattern).

 ### Examples

 The regex in `GET` and `DELETE` requests will match the entire URL including query parameters.